admir-selimovic/g-morphic-conv/roto-translation-g-morphic-conv.md

 ## Subsequent layers

-Now, the question arises as to what type of convolution operator should be employed in the subsequent layers of the network, given the lifted feature maps.
+The question arises as to what type of convolution operator should be employed in the subsequent layers of the network, given the lifted feature maps.
 We continue to use the same template:

 $$
 (k \ast f)(\mathbf{x}, \theta) = \left(\lambda_g \ k, f\right) = \left(\lambda_{\mathbf{x}} \ \lambda_{\theta} \ k, f\right) \qquad \text{(1)}